-writes franks from morning till night, stopping only for his gruel.
-The other inmates are celebrating the Fourth b t here is old Hannibal at his customary occupation .-He writes his name on every old envelope, newspaper, or scrap. of paper that he can find, and puts them all in the big mail box in the hall.
-Of course, like the contributions of the rest of the inmates, they never go any further than my office.
-But he doesn't know it, and he placidly keeps on writing franks.
-The only thing that ever exasperates him is the sight of a postage stamp.
-I suppose he will write franks till the Day of Judgment.
-Such," added the General, didactically, "is the force of habit."
 "You must find a curious collection of epistles in your mail box, General?"
-"Rather?
-We have a good reading room connected with the institution, and most of the inmates take gleat interest in current affairs.
+Rather?
+We have a good reading room connected with the institution, and most of the inmates take given interest in current affairs.
 Many of them fancy that they are still influential in shaping political events.
 They write innumerable letters which nobody ever reads but myself.
-Not long ago I found a letter from Blaine, addressed to the Pope, asking for the Vatican influence to help him along in the Presidential campaign of '84 You would have laughed at the piteous appeal which Schuyler Colfax once mailed to President Tilden.
-He wan ted the Post Office at South Bend, and said he could produce certificates of good moral character.
+Not long ago found a letter from Blaine, addressed to the Pope, asking for the Vatican influence to help him along in the Presidential campaign of '84 You would have laughed at he piteous appeal which Schuyler Colfax once mailed to President Tilden.
+He wanted the Post Office at South Bend, and said he could produce certificates of good moral character.
 Only yesterday I found this brief letter in the box.
 You may value it as an autograph."

-The General had been fumbling in his pocket book and he handed me the follow ing note, which I have preserved:
+The General had been fumbling in his pocket book and he handed me the following note, which I have preserved:

 THE RETREAT, JULY 3, 1880.
-DEAR SYLPH: Although writing comes hard, thought I would send you a single line.
-I will fight it out on this line if it takes all summer fight it out on this the life to the life in may have made escapes, but my worst enemy cannot say that I ever let any guilty man mistake.
+DEAR SYLPH: Although writing comes hard. thought I would send you a single line.
+I will gat it out on this line if it takes all summer.
+I may have made escapes, but my worst enemy cannot say that I ever let any guilty man mis

-U. S. GRANT.
 "What !"
-I exclaimed ; "is he here?"
+I exclaimed ; "is he here ?"
 "Yes," said our guide.
 "We employ him about the stables, and he seems tolerably happy.
-If you give him a cigar when you pass there, he will be affected to tears."
+If you give him a cigar when you pass there, he will be affected to tears.'
 The majority of the inmates had assembled in the large courtyard of the asylum, around which was a high brick wall patrolled by keepers.
 The recurrence of the national anniversary scemed to excite considerable enthusiasm.
 I recognized many faces once familiar, but now almost forgotten.
-The assortment of decayed politicians included representatives of every political caste, from the ex-Senator or the ex-Goveraor to the played-out ward striker.
+The assortment of decayed politicians included representatives of every political caste, from the ex-Senator or the ex-Governor to the played-out ward striker.
 I remarked the peculiar satisfaction with which Gen. Butler pointed out Blaine.
-Apart from all the others sat Morton of Indiana. gloomy and morose, his chin resting upon the handle of a crutch.
+Apart from all the others sat Morton of Indiana, gloomy and morose, his chin resting upon the handle of a crutch.
 I started to approach him, having known him in other